Hamlet and the Vision of Darkness

 William Petty on the Order of Nature (Medieval and Renaissance Texts and Studies, 2012)

-"Romans, Egyptians, and Crocodiles", Shakespeare Quarterly, forthcoming in autumn 2017
+"Romans, Egyptians, and Crocodiles", Shakespeare Quarterly, forthcoming in winter 2017

 "Young Hamlet", Times Literary Supplement 5917 (2 September 2016), 15-17